-I am a third year PhD student in mathematics at the University of
+I am a fourth year PhD student in mathematics at the University of

 Chicago; my advisor is Matt Emerton.
 I am interested in arithmetic geometry, algebraic geometry, and number theory.
 My current focus is on p-adic automorphic forms, but I've also been dabbling in arithmetic statistics.
 In the past I've worked on problems of unlikely intersection (cf. my master thesis below) and isoperimetric problems.

 In July 2012 I received a Joint Master Degree from Leiden University

 and Universite Paris-Sud 11 through the ALGANT integrated masters course.

 I wrote my thesis with Bas Edixhoven, entitled "Higher genus

 counterexamples to relative Manin-Mumford."
 You can find it

 Look at my CV!

 E-mail - s e a n p k h at gmail.com